iammyr/railsgirls.github.com/_posts/2014-05-29-touristic-autism_intro.markdown

 The extension comprises of the following **new features**:

+* TDD using Guide
-* Unit Testing
+* Resource Rating
-* Google Places collection
-* Google Places visualization in a Google Map
-* Google Map visualization
-* Google Map bookmarks customization.
+* Authenticated User (via devise) permission setting

 The basic guides that have been merged and adapted are the [Ruby on Rails Tutorial](http://www.railstutorial.org/book), the [basic RailsGirls app](http://guides.railsgirls.com/app/) and the tutorials for [creating thumbnails](http://guides.railsgirls.com/thumbnails), [authenticating users](http://guides.railsgirls.com/devise/), [adding design](http://guides.railsgirls.com/design), [deploying to OpenShift](http://guides.railsgirls.com/openshift/) and [adding comments](http://guides.railsgirls.com/commenting).